Ipswich is one of the fastest growing areas in Queensland and continues to grow and change.

 Planning is about the right development in the right locations both within Ipswich and South East Queensland, and making it clear what we want to protect and where development should be avoided.
 In order to meet the challenges for the future, while protecting and maintaining the things our community love about life in Ipswich, we need to plan where, when and how development should occur.

-Council is preparing a new planning scheme, Ipswich Plan 2024, to help us plan for our growing city.
-Once the new planning scheme is adopted by Council it will replace the current 2006 Ipswich Planning Scheme.
-Public consultation of the draft new planning scheme concluded on 16 July 2023.
-Visit the new planning scheme website to learn more about the draft new planning scheme and register for project updates.
+Council has prepared a new planning scheme, Ipswich City Plan 2025, to help us plan for our growing city.
+The new planning scheme was adopted by Council on 29 May 2025, and when it takes effect on 1 July 2025, it will replace the current 2006 Ipswich Planning Scheme.
+Public consultation of the draft new planning scheme (then titled draft Ipswich Plan 2024) concluded on 16 July 2023.

 No city stays the same.
 Cities grow and change to respond to changing people, and opportunities, and respond to challenges.